sivajiunique/FraudDefender/README.md

 - **Final Model Accuracy:** >75%

 ## Deployment Plan
-The model can be deployed using Flask or FastAPI for real-time fraud detection.
+The model can be deployed in a web application using Flask or FastAPI to detect fraud in real-time.
+It could also be integrated into a larger fraud detection system or API.

 ## Future Enhancements
-- Implement deep learning models for improved performance.
+- Implement deep learning models such as Neural Networks to improve accuracy.
-- Integrate with a real-time fraud detection API.
+- Optimize model hyperparameters using techniques like GridSearchCV.
-- Optimize hyperparameters further.
+- Integrate the system with an active fraud monitoring service.

 ## Contact
 For any questions, please reach out at [sivajiunique@gmail.com].